 A baby tooth usually stays in until a permanent tooth underneath pushes it out and takes its place.
-One of the most important jobs of a baby tooth is holding the place for permanent teeth until they erupt.
+One of the most important jobs of a baby tooth is holding the place for the permanent teeth until they erupt.
 Unfortunately, some children lose a baby tooth too soon due to trauma or dental disease.
 When a tooth is lost too early, we may recommend a space maintainer to prevent future space loss and dental problems.
 If a primary molar tooth is lost prematurely, the other teeth around it can drift together and cause crowding.
 To keep this crowding from occurring, a space maintainer can be used to hold open the empty space left by a lost tooth.
 They steady the remaining teeth, preventing movement until the permanent tooth takes its natural position in the jaw.
 It’s more affordable – and easier on your child – to keep teeth in normal positions with a space maintainer than to move them back in place with orthodontic treatment.
 The procedure for making and placing a space maintainer can be placed at the time of extraction or may require another appointment depending on the type needed.
 The space maintainer will remain until the back permanent teeth begin to erupt at which time it is easily removed.
 While wearing a space maintainer it is important to avoid sticky candy or chewing gum.

 Dental caries that have extended to a larger portion of the tooth structure and cannot be restored with tooth colored fillings will require a full coverage crown.
 The tooth can be prepared and the crown cemented in a single appointment.
 It is sufficiently durable to last until the primary tooth exfoliates.
-A crown is placed following a “baby root canal” since a good portion of the crown is lost during this procedure.
-For this option of treatment in our office, we have stainless steel and white zirconia options.
+A crown is placed following a “baby root canal” since a good portion of the tooth is lost during this procedure.
+For this option of treatment in our office, we have stainless steel and white zirconia crowns.